tonyvich/tendoo/README.md

 # How to get involved
 Just fork the project and send your pull request :).
 The code is commented and we do follow PSR-2, PSR-4 Standars, hope you're skilled.

+# Internal Features

+## 1 - Generating a module
+`php artisan make:module`
+this will launch the module generator command where you'll have to provide namespae, name, author and description. the default verison is set to 1.0.
+We'll add more generator to generate :
+- Settings Pages
+- Crud Pages
+- Fields Options
+...